Takeout & Delivery

 Kentucky

-On March 19, 2020, Kentucky Governor Andy Beshear announced that he would allow restaurants and bars to deliver alcohol during the COVID-19 pandemic.
-Like other states, alcohol must come in a closed and sealed original container.
+Kentucky’s restaurants and bars can deliver alcohol as long as it comes in a closed and sealed original container, as of March 2020.
 Alcohol must also be “incidental to the purchase of a meal,” meaning bulk orders are not permitted.
+These dining and drinking establishments can use third-party services to deliver alcohol to their customers.

 The most recent updates are available from Kentucky’s Alcoholic Beverages Control.